 After nearly 25 years, the ICF has completed a rigorous 2-year process to research and analyze coaching best practices.
 You can read about the process here.

 A Revision, Not A Revolution

-The new ICF Core Competency Model looks very familiar.
+The new ICF Core Competencies looks very familiar.
 (To read the new competencies go here and scroll down to the updated competencies.)